Cornbread on top, chili on the bottom, this Dutch oven classic is the perfect one pot campfire meal to keep you warm and toasty all night long.

 Serve with your favorite chili toppings & enjoy!

 MAKE AHEAD + SHORTCUTS

+The dry cornbread ingredients can be measured out at home and stored in a sealable container or bag.
+Alternatively, you could use a boxed version like Jiffy.
 The chili could be made at home ahead of time and stored in a sealable container in your cooler.
 In camp, transfer the chili to the Dutch oven and start at step 2.
 Or, you could just bring along canned chili if you don't want to make it from scratch!

 Sharp knife & cutting board Mixing bowl Measuring cups & spoons Whisk or spoon for mixing Dutch oven with lid Serving spoon, dishes, and utensils

 *Nutrition info is an estimate based on information provided by myfitnesspal.com